-1) Referrals to appropriate University and community resources and supports such as the University Counseling Center and the Deaconess Concern Employee Assistance Program (EAP);

-2) All reasonable efforts to comply with applicable laws and regulations regarding privacy;3) All reasonable efforts to provide reasonable accommodations when requested and in accordance with University policy.

-4) Informing parties of relevant University policies and Complaint Procedures.

-5) Providing parties with the opportunity to challenge the appointment of an investigator, evaluative panelist or appeal officer, if a conflict of interest is present.

-6) The parties' right to respond to the investigatory report in writing prior to the Evaluative Panel making a decision.

-7) Notifying the parties of the finding(s), including the outcome of any appeal or review.
+- 1) Referrals to appropriate University and community resources and supports such as the University Counseling Center and the Deaconess Concern Employee Assistance Program (EAP); - 2) All reasonable efforts to comply with applicable laws and regulations regarding privacy; - 3) All reasonable efforts to provide reasonable accommodations when requested and in accordance with University policy. - 4) Informing parties of relevant University policies and Complaint Procedures. - 5) Providing parties with the opportunity to challenge the appointment of an investigator, evaluative panelist or appeal officer, if a conflict of interest is present. - 6) The parties' right to respond to the investigatory report in writing prior to the Evaluative Panel making a decision. - 7) Notifying the parties of the finding(s), including the outcome of any appeal or review.
 In cases involving alleged violations of the University's Sexual Misconduct and Relationship Violence Policy, the parties will receive simultaneously, to the extent that is possible, such notices in writing.

-8) Allowing both parties the same opportunity to have others present during any proceeding, including the opportunity to be accompanied by one Advisor of their choice to any interviews or other meetings or proceedings associated with these Complaint Procedures and in accordance with the requirements for Advisors set forth herein. \ADA accommodations may allow for the presence of more than one advisor.

-9) Providing the parties an equal opportunity to present relevant witnesses and evidence.10) Understanding that information collected through an investigation and/or proceeding may be subpoenaed in a criminal and/or civil proceeding.

-11) Allowing a party to admit to or accept allegations at any time during the investigation.12) University employees with contracts may have additional rights beyond the scope of these Complaint Procedures.
+- 8) Allowing both parties the same opportunity to have others present during any proceeding, including the opportunity to be accompanied by one Advisor of their choice to any interviews or other meetings or proceedings associated with these Complaint Procedures and in accordance with the requirements for Advisors set forth herein.
+ADA accommodations may allow for the presence of more than one advisor. - 9) Providing the parties an equal opportunity to present relevant witnesses and evidence.
+10) Understanding that information collected through an investigation and/or proceeding may be subpoenaed in a criminal and/or civil proceeding. - 11) Allowing a party to admit to or accept allegations at any time during the investigation. - 12) University employees with contracts may have additional rights beyond the scope of these Complaint Procedures.

-A FULL COPY OF THE University of Southern Indiana Sexual Misconduct Complaint Procedures may be found at https://www.usi.edu/policies/handbook/sexual-misconduct-relationship-violence-and-equal-opportunity-non-discrimination-policies/
+A FULL COPY OF THE University of Southern Indiana Sexual Misconduct Complaint Procedures may be found at crsm-procedures-818-udpate2.pdf (usi.edu)

 Written Notification to Student and Employee Victims: Upon receipt of a report of domestic violence, dating violence, sexual assault or stalking (regardless if the offense occurred on or off campus), the University of Southern Indiana will provide written notification to the student and/or employee victim about their rights and options.
 This includes information about existing resources and services such as counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other available resources and services on campus and in the community.
-Written notification will also be provided about the victim's options for the involvement of appropriate local law enforcement, including the option to notify law enforcement authorities, be assisted by campus authorities in notifying such law enforcement authorities.
+Written notification will also be provided about the victim's options for the involvement of appropriate local law enforcement, including the option to notify law enforcement authorities, be assisted by campus authorities in notifying such law enforcement authorities if the individual chooses, and the option to decline notifying such authorities.
 Also provided will be information on possible interventions and interim measures.

 Protective Measures: The University will maintain as confidential any accommodations or protective measures provided, to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures.
 Protective measures may include but are not limited to: orders of protection (including no-contact orders); restraining orders (or similar lawful orders issued by a criminal, civil or tribal court, or by the institution); transportation assistance; modifications to academic requirements or class schedules; and changes in living or working situations.
+Anyone that has obtained such orders are encouraged to notify Public Safety and provide a copy for them to keep on file in the event a potential violation occurs on campus.